HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-02-05-a-peer-to-peer-p2p-network.md

 layout: post
 type: article
 title: "A Peer-to-Peer (P2P) Network"
-description: 'Here we talk about the "physical" infrastructure that blockchains are running on - the Peer-to-Peer Network.'
+description: 'The Horizen Academy is a free educational platform on blockchain technology, cryptocurrency, and privacy.
+In this article, you learn about the peer-to-peer network, also known as, the physical infrastructure that blockchains run on.'
 permalink: /technology/advanced/a-peer-to-peer-p2p-network/
 topic: technology
 level: advanced